Completely uninstall Recall feature on Windows 11 (3 ways)

 7. Restart the computer (if applicable).

 Once you complete the steps, the system will uninstall the Windows Recall components from the operating system.
-However, the “installation” files will remain on the system if you ever want to reinstall the feature, similar to any other optional features available through the “Windows Features” page.
+However, the “installation” files will remain on the system if you ever want to reinstall the feature, as with any other optional feature available through the “Windows Features” page.

 Uninstall Windows Recall AI from PowerShell